ilyasoulk/big-data-analytics/README.md

 Note:
 After a discussion with an assistant, we don't really have to verify the outliers because big variation of values is something that is normal in the bourse area

+# Strategy to fill the DB in 13 minutes:

+What have we done in order to do that:

+1. The code work with batches, in order to avoid to use a too large amount of memory
+2. We use parallel programming to make it faster
+3. We also do some important cleaning while operating, such as deleting rows where the volume is equal to 0.
+4. We change the encoding of integer columns.
+For example, df['mid'] = df['mid'].astype('Int8'), here the number is only 8-bits.